-For west-flow operations (the most common direction for departures at LAX), declared distances would provide an ASDA of 12,091 feet, a TORA and TODA of 12,923 feet and an LDA of 11,134 feet.
-For east-flow operations (the least common direction for departures at LAX), the proposed declared distances would provide an ASDA of 12,091 feet, a TORA and TODA of 12,923 feet and an LDA of 11,259 feet.
-These distances are shown in Figure 1-8.
+For west-flow operations (the most common direction for departures at LAX), declared distances would provide an ASDA, TORA, and TODA of 12,091 feet, and an LDA of 11,134 feet.
+For east-flow operations (the least common direction for departures at LAX), the proposed declared distances would provide an ASDA, TORA, and TODA of 12,091 feet and an LDA of 11,259 feet.
+These distances are shown in Figure 1-6.
 This strategy allows LAWA to satisfy RSA requirements without substantially affecting the amount of runway currently available for take-off and landing operations.

-The existing Runway 7L/25R localizer antenna array, a component of the Instrument Landing System (ILS) that provides runway centerline guidance to landing aircraft, would be relocated approximately 285 feet from the new end of Runway 7L.
-The existing localizer equipment shelter would not need to be relocated because it is outside of the Object Free Area (OFA) for this runway.
-New blast fences would be installed west of the extended 7L Runway to protect the existing service road and localizer antenna from jet blast.
+The existing Runway 7L/25R localizer antenna array, a component of the Instrument Landing System (ILS) that provides runway centerline guidance to landing aircraft, would be relocated approximately 1,125 feet from the Runway 7L departure threshold.
+The existing localizer equipment shelter and other FAA equipment shelters would need to be relocated because they would be located within the Object Free Area (OFA) of the extended Taxiway H. The localizer shelter would be relocated to the southwest of the new end of Runway 7L and abeam the localizer antenna as shown in Figure 1-5.

-When Runway 7L/25R is extended 832 feet to the west, the Runway 7L landing threshold location will remain unchanged and will be designated as a displaced threshold.
-Through the use of the displaced threshold, associated pavement markings, and of in-pavement approach lighting systems, aircraft can begin their Runway departure roll at the western-most portion of the extended runway pavement.
+When Runway 7L/25R is extended 832 feet to the west, the Runway 7L landing threshold location would remain unchanged and would be designated as a displaced threshold.
+Through the use of associated pavement markings and of in-pavement approach lighting systems, aircraft can begin their Runway 7L departure roll at the western-most portion of the extended runway pavement.

-Currently, the existing Medium Intensity Approach Light Systems (MALSR) serving Runway 7L comprises a number of light stations on towers that must remain fixed at their current location and configuration (Figure 1-9[a]).
-Accordingly, portions of the existing tower-mounted light fixtures must be replaced with in-pavement lights when the runway pavement is extended westward (Figure 1-9[b]).
-The use of in-pavement lighting will allow Runway 7L departures west of the displaced threshold.
+Currently, the existing Medium Intensity Approach Light Systems with Runway Alignment Indicator Lights (MALSR) serving Runway 7L comprises a number of light fixtures on towers that must remain fixed at their current location and configuration (Figure 1-7a).
+Accordingly, portions of the existing tower-mounted light fixtures must be replaced with in-pavement lights when the runway pavement is extended westward (Figure 1-7b).
+The use of in-pavement lighting would allow Runway 7L departures west of the displaced threshold.